 Maintaining Immigration Status

-- All international students must register with the Principal Designated School Official (PDSO) upon arrival in the United States before the start of every term.
+All international students must register with a Designated School Official (DSO) upon arrival in the United States before the start of every term.
 (Contact Admissions at 719-587-7712 for more info.)
-Returning students must check in with the PDSO as well.
+Returning students must check in with the DSO as well.
 Please bring the following documents with you:

-Valid Passport - A passport is basically a permit from your home country to allow you to leave and reenter your own country.
-You must have a valid passport (with a validity date for at least six months after your proposed date of entry) for travel into the United States.
-Do not allow the validity of your passport to expire; at least six months validity beyond your entry date.
+Valid Passport - You must have a valid passport (with a validity date for at least six months after your proposed date of entry) for travel into the United States.
+Do not allow the validity of your passport to expire; you will need at least six months validity beyond your entry date.
 It is your responsibility to maintain a valid passport.

 Renewing your Passport -

 You must keep your passport valid at all times.
 Consult with your consulate or embassy in the United States to renew your passport.
 The officials there will tell you what forms and fees, if any, are required.
-If you are required to supply a letter affirming that you are a student at Adams State University, you can request such a letter from the Principal Designated School Official.
+If you are required to supply a letter affirming that you are a student at Adams State University, you can request such a letter from the Designated School Official.

 SEVIS form I-20 "Certificate of Eligibility for Non-immigrant Student Status" - This is the necessary document to apply for the appropriate visa for entry into the U.S. It proves your eligibility for F-1 status.
 You must make sure that it is accurate and up-to-date at all times.
 The form indicates the latest date by which you should report to Adams State.
 This date is generally the first day of classes.
-F-1 students need to also have a valid signature from the Principal Designated School Official on Page 3 (or page 2 for I-20's issued after June 1, 2015) of their I-20 in order to reenter the US.
+F-1 students need to also have a valid signature from the Designated School Official on Page 3 (or page 2 for I-20's issued after June 1, 2015) of their I-20 in order to reenter the US.
 The signature is valid for one academic year.

 Expiring I-20 Form -